wptrainingteam/learn-wp-content/tutorials/using-wordpress-rest-api.md

 -
 ## Introduction

 Hey there, and welcome to Learn WordPress.

-In this tutorial, you're going to learn all about the WordPress REST API.
+In this tutorial, you're going to learn about the WordPress REST API, and how to use it in your projects.

+You will learn about key WP REST API concepts like routes, endpoints and global parameters, as well as how to use it in place of something like admin-ajax.

+## Description

 The WordPress REST API provides an interface for applications to interact with a WordPress site.
 These applications could be WordPress plugins, themes, or custom applications that need to access WordPress site data.